 Photo via powerbooktrance

 Marketers gaze in envy at brands like Apple.
-The firm that began with the Mac built some of the first home computers [doh, thanks, alert reader!] has turned their customers into legions of fanatical evangelists.
+The firm that built some of the first home computers [doh, thanks, alert reader!] has turned their customers into legions of fanatical evangelists.
 But, without a Steve Jobs at the helm, or with fewer resources than Apple, is building that kind of loyalty possible?
 I’ve got good news: while having a visionary and charismatic CEO is a big plus, it isn’t necessary to build a fan base, or even a fanatic base.
 One big secret of Apple’s success lies in an experiment conducted 40 years ago.

 The Seminal Experiment